-Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3–9.8.
+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3-9.8.

+In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
+In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
+Chinaryan v.
+City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
+2024) (emphasis in original).
+The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
+Id.
+In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 In Tatum, the Ninth Circuit permitted a criminal defendant to pursue a due process claim for 27 months of pretrial detention that would not have occurred if “significant exculpatory evidence” had been disclosed by law enforcement to prosecutors.
 Tatum v.
 Moody, 768 F.3d 806, 819-820 (9th Cir.
 2014).
-The Ninth Circuit resolved the appeal without deciding “the scope and protections established by Brady and its progeny,” (id.) instead, the court “emphasize[d] the narrowness of the constitutional rule we enforce today,” which it restricted to: “detentions of (1) unusual length, (2) caused by the investigating officers' failure to disclose highly significant exculpatory evidence to prosecutors, and (3) due to conduct that is culpable in that the officers understood the risks to the plaintiff’s rights from withholding the information or were completely indifferent to those risks.”
+The Ninth Circuit resolved the appeal without deciding “the scope and protections established by Brady and its progeny,” id., instead, the court “emphasize[d] the narrowness of the constitutional rule we enforce today,” which it restricted to: “detentions of (1) unusual length, (2) caused by the investigating officers' failure to disclose highly significant exculpatory evidence to prosecutors, and (3) due to conduct that is culpable in that the officers understood the risks to the plaintiff’s rights from withholding the information or were completely indifferent to those risks.”
 Id. (“If police officers have been instrumental in the plaintiff’s continued confinement or prosecution, they cannot escape liability by pointing to the decisions of prosecutors or grand jurors or magistrates to confine or prosecute him.
 They cannot hide behind the officials whom they have defrauded.”).

 See also Mellen v.
 Winn, 900 F.3d 1085, 1096 (9th Cir.
 2018) (stating elements); Tennison v.
 City & County of San Francisco, 570 F.3d 1078, 1087, 1089 (9th Cir.
 2009) (“We therefore hold that a § 1983 plaintiff must show that police officers acted with deliberate indifference to or reckless disregard for an accused’s rights or for the truth in withholding evidence from prosecutors.
 This standard is consistent with the standard imposed in the substantive due process context, in which government action may violate due process if it ‘shocks the conscience.’”); see also Carrillo v.
 County of Los Angeles, 798 F.3d 1210, 1219 (9th Cir.
 2015) (“The law in 1984 clearly established that police officers were bound to disclose material, exculpatory evidence.”).